taxevaiden's website File Edit View these are fake buttons don't try to click them

 halloy, an IRC client also uses iced, so i could steal look at their code to see how they implement some things

-then, i decided to implement the twtxt v2 specification, developed by the devs of twtxt.net. it adds on a couple of extensions to the twtxt format, like metadata defining the feed’s author, description, and even its avatar, or tweet hashes.
+the twtxt v2 specification adds on a couple of extensions to the twtxt format, like metadata defining the feed’s author, description, and even its avatar, or tweet hashes. tweet hashes and metadata were easy to implement but i did have to change my downloading code a litte to allow for avatars to be downloaded,

-tweet hashes and metadata were easy to implement. i had to change my downloading code a litte to allow for avatars to be downloaded, but with only these two added, twtGUI was looking cooler than before!
+but with only these two added, twtGUI was looking cooler than before!

 i’ll also mention, even when running on a laptop that is MUCH SLOWER than my pc, it downloads and parses 11 feeds really fast! probably because it’s on linux, but still!